ajyoon/weaccidentallyimagine/README.md

 The `SoftPoem.get()` method spins the poem together, processes specialized markups in the source texts, and renders the poem as HTML ready to be plugged into the master template by the main view.

-### Things which aren't quite done yet:

-* The CSS still needs a good bit of work - layout isn't quite right for mobile, vendor prefixes need to be verified, and there's more room for selector optimization.
-* There may be room for speed optimization in rendering the poems, specifically in the rendering that occurs within the `SoftPoem` class.